akhenry/openmct-yamcs/README.md

 # YAMCS Plugin for Open MCT
-This project provides a plugin for connecting Open MCT to a YAMCS backend.
+This project provides a plugin for connecting Open MCT to a YAMCS backend.ff

 ## Running the example